Rebecca in Japan: Inspiration and Travel Blog – Team Labs

-Another space was a high ceiling to floor room filled with light strips, where LEDs lit up in patterns and dazzled.
+Another space featured high ceiling-to-floor light strips, where LEDs lit up in patterns and dazzled.
 It was named ‘Crystal Maze’

 There were many more astonishing experiences, every surface throbbed and animated.
-It was spectacular, too much, but absolutely wonderful.
+It was spectacular.
+It was too much.
+It was absolutely wonderful.
 I am so glad I went but I no longer aspire to make immersive art.
 It has happened.

-We headed to the iconic Shibuya crossing and admired the controlled zebra-like crossings and the human traffic, all doing exactly as instructed, no jaywalking at all.
+We headed to the iconic Shibuya crossing and admired the controlled zebra-like crossings and the human traffic, all doing exactly as instructed, with no jaywalking at all.
 There were many illuminated video adverts with music and messages competing for your attention.
-We found a relaxing sushi conveyor belt restaurant in the back streets with iPads to order our food and chilled in the bright, clean interior.
+We found a relaxing sushi conveyor belt restaurant in the back streets with iPads to order your food and chill in the bright, clean interior.